tailrecursion/hlisp-starter/README.md

   system, zero-argument functions are rare, as they can only produce side effects.

+* **Syntactic differences between Lisp and HTML.**

+  Clearly, HTML is vastly more verbose than Lisp is.
+It would be exceedingly tedious to write a lot of functional code in HTML.
+A mechanism must be available by which the programmer can program in Lisp or HTML, as required.

+  **Solution:** The document `<head>` must contain a `<script type="text/hlisp">` element.
+Lisp source can be contained in this script element, to be evaluated in the environment of the page.

 * **Interpreted vs. compiled Lisp.**

   Interpreted Lisp has a number of advantages: runtime eval, complete control